jeltsch/hsshellscript/README.md

 ## Status

-**NOTE: This package runs only on GHC 8.8**, since there are breaking API changes in later versions.
-HsShellScript needs to be ported to the latest GHC version.
-For that, I need a working Haskell installation with the latest versions first.
-My version is from the haskell-platform package in Ubuntu 22.04 LTS.
-See [Base package](https://wiki.haskell.org/Base_package) for a list of GHC versions and the included base package version.

-When you have a newer GHC version, you could try to port it by yourself.
-It's just three simple errors.
+I've ported HsShellScript to base-4.17.2 (GHC 9.4/9.5).
+That's the recommended version (as of 2024-04-02).
+From what I've learnt, I set the bounds of the version of the base package to ">= 4.17.0.0 && < 5".

 ## Installation and Usage